jetbrains-academy/Functional_Programming_Scala/Functions as Data/total_and_partial_functions/task.md

 In other words, it might not provide a valid output value for some input values.
 When a partial function is applied to an undefined input value, it may throw an exception, produce a runtime error, or remain unevaluated.

-For example consider these two functions:
+For example, consider these two functions:
 ```scala
 def multiply(x: Int, y: Int): Int = x * y
 def divide(x: Int, y: Int): Int = x / y
 ```
 The first one, `multiply`, is a total function: we can provide it with any two integers, which will return a valid output.
-In contrast, the `divide` function is partial: if we provide 0 as the second argument, the function will throw `java.lang.ArithmeticException` because we have just tried to divide by zero.
+In contrast, the `divide` function is partial: if we provide 0 as the second argument, the function throws `java.lang.ArithmeticException` because we have just tried to divide by zero.
-(Not to mention, if the result of the division is not an integer, `divide` will round it down).
+Not to mention, if the result of the division is not an integer, `divide` will round it down.

 Now you may wonder, why use partial functions at all?
 Shouldn't we always try to write total functions?